assoc-path-informatics/interop/README.md

 Authors: Alexis Metaireau, Conan Doyle
 ```

-Please include Title, Date, Category, and Tags; others are optional.
+Please include Title, Date, and Tags; others are optional (posts will
+be added the "Misc" category be default).

 Categories may be *one* of